-There’s a blueberry patch near our house and we love going there to pick tons of ripe blueberries.
-I’ve already made lots of blueberry jam and a triple berry pie but this Blueberry Pie is our favorite summer dessert.
-So delicious with a scoop of vanilla ice cream.
+I’ve already made lots of blueberry jam, Blueberry Sour Cream Muffins and a triple berry pie this year but this old-fashioned Blueberry Pie is our favorite summer dessert.

 I made a tutorial for you showing how to make Buttermilk Pie Crust from scratch.
-The dough is easy to work with, and always comes out perfectly.
-It is the best and most delicious crust – tender and flaky.
-But feel free to use your favorite pie crust here instead.
+Buttermilk makes the dough easy to work with and the crust always comes out perfectly.
+It is the best and tastiest crust, so tender and flaky, I never use any other recipe for my pies.

-- Buttermilk Pie Crust or your favorite pastry for a two-crust pie
+Buttermilk Pie Crust (or use your favorite pastry for a two-crust pie)

 - Zest and juice of half a lemon